-Basra is the second largest city in Iraq after the capital Baghdad.
+Basra is the second-largest city in Iraq after the capital Baghdad.

-Basra is located in the Lower Mesopotamia region of southern Iraq and are the economic capital in the country.
+Basra is located in the Lower Mesopotamia region of southern Iraq and is the economic capital in the country.
 Do its location close to both Iran (15km away), Kuwait (50km away), and it´s Iraq´s main port.

 Like the rest of Iraq is not Basra, an obvious tourist destination for westerners, so I decided to visit.

-Basra´s was established in the year 636AD and played an important role in early Islamic history, with the Old Mosque of Basra ( The Imam Ali Mosque) being the first Mosque in Islam that was built outside the Arabian peninsula.
+The city was established in the year 636AD and played an important role in early Islamic history, with the Old Mosque of Basra ( The Imam Ali Mosque) being the first Mosque in Islam that was built outside the Arabian peninsula.

 Basra was the first city in Iraq to be invaded during the 2003 invasion of Iraq when British armed forces occupied and governed the region until December 2007, when security responsibilities were returned to the Iraqi government.

 Basra also lately hit the news again do the water crisis which saw 118,000 people hospitalised due to stomach pains and skin rashes blamed on poor water quality in the city which led to violent protest around the city.

 But there´s also a lot of positive things about Basra these days; it´s one of the most lively cities in the whole of Iraq with a lot of construction going on primarily by the shore along the Shatt al-Arab river which runs through Basra.
 Legend has it that Sinbad the Sailor embarked on a journey from Basra’s shores.

 And even Saddam Hussein´s old palace in the city has now been turned into the Basra Museum with thousands of artefacts related to Mesopotamian, Babylonian, Persian civilisations some of the artefacts dating back as far as 6000BC.

 While you don´t see any visible remains from the war around the city, do you now have to look far to see the remains from the war in the harbour.